DaFrankort/lenny-dnd-bot/readme.md

 ### Customize embed colors for users

-Some commands are shown as "user-actions", in this case the embed will be highlighted with a color unique for a user.
+Commands that signify user-actions are highlighted with colors that are unique per user, this makes it easy to discern different user's actions.
-This makes it easier to discern who did which action at a simple glance.
+By default the user's color is automatically generated based on their display-name, however they can adjust their colors using following commands:
 - `/color <hex-value>` - Provide a hex value for a color to be used in embeds related to you.
-- `/color` - Using the command without a hex-value will clear the user's set color, defaulting to a color generated based on the user's displayname.
+- `/color` - Using the command without a hex-value defaults the user's color back to an auto-generated one.

 ### Track Initiative

-Commands to help track initiatives for combat, names are enforced to be unique and will overwrite eachother if specified twice.
+Commands to help track initiatives for combat.
+Names are enforced to be unique and will overwrite eachother if specified twice.
 - `/initiative <modifier> <target>` - Roll for initiative, all rolls are stored per server.
 You can provide a 'target' to roll for creatures.
 Rolls for user by default.
 - `/bulkinitiative <modifier> <name> <amount> <shared>` - Adds creature initiatives in bulk, making it easy for a DM to add a group of creatures at once.
 These are numbered automatically for easy tracking.
 - `/setinitiative <value> <name>` - Set an initiative to a specific value, handy to rectify mistakes or if you want precise control over certain initiatives.